-- Define its mission2 and make it known to its constituency3 and the health sector4 it serves.
-(B 1.1.1) - in its mission statement outline the aims and the educational strategy resulting in a medical doctor - Competent at a basic level with emphasis on priority health problems of Sudan.
+- Define its mission and make it known to its constituency and the health sector it serves.
+(B 1.1.1) - In its mission statement, outline the aims and the educational strategy resulting in a medical doctor - o Competent at a basic level with emphasis on priority health problems of Sudan.
 (B 1.1.2) - o With an appropriate foundation for a future career in any branch of medicine.
 (B 1.1.3) - o Capable of undertaking the roles of doctors as defined by the health sector in Sudan, and the SMC.
-(B 1.1.4) - o prepared and ready for postgraduate medical training locally and internationally.
-(B 1.1.5) - o committed to lifelong learning8.
-(B 1.1.6) - ensure that the mission encompasses the health needs of the community, the needs of the health care system and other aspects of social accountability10, taking into consideration the community beliefs, cultural and social context of Sudan.
+(B 1.1.4) - o Prepared and ready for postgraduate medical training locally and internationally.
+(B 1.1.5) - o Committed to lifelong learning.
+(B 1.1.6) - o Ensure that the mission encompasses the health needs of the community, the needs of the health care system and other aspects of social accountability, taking into consideration the community beliefs, cultural and social context of Sudan.
 (B 1.1.7)

-- ensure that the mission encompasses
+- Ensure that the mission encompasses

-- o medical research11 attainment, and its relevance to country priority health needs.
+- o Medical research attainment and its relevance to the country priority health needs.
 (Q 1.1.1)

-- o aspects of global health12.
+- o Aspects of global health.
 (Q 1.1.2)

-1.2 PARTICIPATION IN FORMULATION OF MISSION
+1.2.
+PARTICIPATION IN FORMULATION OF MISSION

-• ensure that its principal stakeholders13 participate in formulating the mission.
+• Ensure that its principal stakeholders participate in formulating the mission.
 (B 1.2.1)

-• ensure that the formulation of its mission is based also on input from other relevant stakeholders14.
+Ensure that the formulation of its mission is based also on input from other relevant stakeholders.
 (Q 1.2.1)

-1.3 INSTITUTIONAL AUTONOMY AND ACADEMIC FREEDOM
+1.3.
+INSTITUTIONAL AUTONOMY AND ACADEMIC FREEDOM

-The medical school must have institutional autonomy15 to
+The medical school must have institutional autonomy to

-- formulate and implement policies for which its faculty/academic staff and administration are responsible, especially regarding - o design of the curriculum.
-(B 1.3.1) - o use of the allocated resources necessary for implementation of the curriculum.
+- Formulate and implement policies for which its faculty/academic staff and administration are responsible, especially regarding - o Design of the curriculum.
+(B 1.3.1) - o Use of the allocated resources necessary for implementation of the curriculum.
 (B 1.3.2)

-- The medical school should ensure academic freedom16 for its staff and students - o in addressing the actual curriculum17.
-(Q 1.3.1) - o in exploring the use of new research results to illustrate specific subjects without expanding the curriculum.
+- Ensure academic freedom for its staff and students - o In addressing the actual curriculum.
+(Q 1.3.1) - o In exploring the use of new research results to illustrate specific subjects without expanding the curriculum.
 (Q 1.3.2)

-1.4 EDUCATIONAL OUTCOMES
+1.4.
+EDUCATIONAL OUTCOMES

-- define the intended educational outcomes18 that students should exhibit upon graduation in relation to - o their achievements at a basic level5 regarding knowledge, skills, and attitudes and their application in addressing priority health problems in Sudan (B 1.4.1) - o appropriate foundation for future career in any branch of medicine6 (B 1.4.2) - o their future roles in the health sector.
-(B 1.4.3) - o their subsequent postgraduate training7.
-(B 1.4.4) - o their commitment to and skills in lifelong learning8.
-(B 1.4.5) - o the health needs of the community9, the needs of the health care system and other aspects of social accountability10 within the socio-cultural context of Sudan.
-(B 1.4.6) - ensure appropriate student conduct19 with respect to fellow students, faculty members, other health care personnel, patients and their relatives.
+- Define the intended educational outcomes that students should exhibit upon graduation in relation to - o Their achievements at a basic level5 regarding knowledge, skills, and attitudes and their application in addressing priority health problems in Sudan (B 1.4.1) - o Appropriate foundation for future career in any branch of medicine (B 1.4.2) - o Their future roles in the health sector.
+(B 1.4.3) - o Their subsequent postgraduate training.
+(B 1.4.4) - o Their commitment to and skills in lifelong learning.
+(B 1.4.5) - o The health needs of the community, the needs of the health care system and other aspects of social accountability within the socio-cultural context of Sudan.
+(B 1.4.6) - Ensure appropriate student conduct with respect to fellow students, faculty members, other health care personnel, patients and their relatives.
 (B 1.4.7)

-- specify and co-ordinate the linkage of outcomes to be acquired by graduation with that to be acquired in postgraduate training7.
-(Q 1.4.1) - specify outcomes of student engagement in medical research and its relevance to community health problems in Sudan (Q 1.4.2).
-(Q 1.4.2) - draw attention to global health related outcomes.
+- Specify and co-ordinate the linkage of outcomes to be acquired by graduation with that to be acquired in postgraduate training.
+(Q 1.4.1) - Specify outcomes of student engagement in medical research and its relevance to community health problems in Sudan (Q 1.4.2). - Draw attention to global health related outcomes.
 (Q 1.4.3)